Rich McGeorge: Playing career

+NFL career statistics

 Personal life

 McGeorge received his BA degree in Health and Physical Education from Elon in 1971.
 He and his wife Bonnie have two sons, Randy and Jason.

 Post-playing career

 McGeorge spent most of his post-NFL career as an assistant football coach and offensive coordinator.
-He was an assistant coach in three different pro football leagues: the NFL (with the Miami Dolphins), the USFL (with the Tampa Bay Bandits and the XFL, where he was the offensive coordinator for the Memphis Maniax in the XFL's only season, 2001.
+He was an assistant coach in three different pro football leagues: the NFL (with the Miami Dolphins), the USFL (with the Birmingham Stallions and Tampa Bay Bandits and the XFL, where he was the offensive coordinator for the Memphis Maniax in the XFL's only season, 2001.
 He worked under Steve Spurrier at both Duke University and the University of Florida, and was his offensive coordinator with the Bandits.
-In addition, he worked as an assistant coach at North Carolina Central University and Shaw University, until having to leave his post at Shaw due to liver problems.
-He received a liver transplant in 2012.
+In addition, he worked as an assistant coach at North Carolina Central University and Shaw University.
 He was inducted into the College Football Hall of Fame in 2012 for his college football career at Elon University.